Mo-salau/CMB114_team-project/README.md

 The code is divided between folders `mohammed` and `yoyo` for the group project.
 The code division is indicated with the file name and also typed in each file.

 ## General info
-This tool aims to let users convert an energy value to a supported unit and test the understanding of energy.
+This tool aims to let users convert an energy value to a supported unit and test their understanding of energy.

 You can run the code by calling
 ~~~~